kubernetes/enhancements/keps/sig-scheduling/5147-dra-node-reservations/README.md

 [testing-guidelines]: https://git.k8s.io/community/contributors/devel/sig-testing/testing.md
 -->

-[ ] I/we understand the owners of the involved components may require updates to existing tests to make this code solid enough prior to committing the changes necessary to implement this enhancement.
+[x] I/we understand the owners of the involved components may require updates to existing tests to make this code solid enough prior to committing the changes necessary to implement this enhancement.

-- **Unit Tests**: Verify adding/removing taints, ensuring pods are evicted accordingly.
-- **Integration Tests**: Confirm that a node is effectively reserved, pods referencing the reservation can schedule, and conflicting pods are removed.
-- **E2E Tests**: Use a mock DRA driver in a real cluster to validate end-to-end functionality (allocation, eviction, deallocation).

 ##### Prerequisite testing updates